Can I Sue for Child Support Enforcement?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 Yes, you can sue for child support enforcement.
-Though state law varies, child support is normally secured in three steps: (1) establish paternity, (2) receive a court order, and (3) enforce the order.
-Once secured, a child support order can be enforced by state and federal authorities.
+Though state law varies, child support is secured in three steps:

-Past-due child support is said to be in “arrears."
-A parent who fails to correct child support arrearages may face serious legal consequences.
+Past-due child support is in "arrears."
+A parent who fails to correct child support arrearages may face serious legal consequences for the unpaid child support owed.
 In extreme cases, criminal prosecution is an option.

 After discussing child support enforcement at the state and federal levels, this article explores penalties a non-compliant parent may face.